andersthemagi/andersthemagi/README.md

   <a href="https://www.linkedin.com/in/andresgsepulveda" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </p>

-5+ years of experience building and leading software projects.
-Leveraging APIs, databases, and UI/UX principles to proliferate scalable software solutions in various markets.
-Experience working with reconnaissance organizations, national defense, astronomical researchers, and now the BevAlc industry.
+I am a seasoned software engineer, recognized for demonstrating a natural aptitude for analyzing and integrating technical requirements, as well as for leveraging APIs, databases, and UI/UX principles to proliferate scalable software solutions in various markets.
 I am passionate about building solutions that support business objectives and bring positive effect to the end user.

-TTRPG, Video Game, and Tattoo Enthusiast.
-Lifelong learner excited to network and grow with a team of diverse individuals
+TTRPG, Video Game, Homebrewing, and Tattoo Enthusiast.
+Lifelong learner excited to network and grow.
+Let's connect!

 ### Proficiencies